Seattle Travel Guide › Seattle with Dogs

 Dog-Friendly Seattle – Tips & Advice

 - Dogs must remain leashed in public, but Seattle has 14 designated off-leash dog parks (including one downtown), some with fenced-in areas dedicated to smaller dogs.
 Marymoor Park in nearby Redmond has a 40-acre off-leash area featuring wooded trails and swimming beaches.
 If your dog loves the water, check out Off Leash Area Edmonds, a dog-friendly Puget Sound beach located 30 minutes north of the city.

 - The best and most scenic places to walk your dog near downtown are the Olympic Sculpture Park and Myrtle Edwards Park, both overlooking Elliott Bay.
 Other scenic spots for Seattle dog-walking include Gasworks Park (Wallingford) • Golden Gardens Park (Ballard) • Discovery Park (Magnolia) • Magnuson Park (Sand Point) • and the Washington Park Arboretum (Montlake) Note that, per Seattle Municipal Code, dogs are not allowed on organized athletic fields, beaches, or children’s play areas in Seattle parks, so you’ll want to stick to sidewalks and non-sports-field grassy areas.

-- Dogs are allowed on Seattle public transit: Metro buses, streetcars, Light Rail, and Water Taxi allow leashed dogs, though they must remain either on the floor or on an owner’s lap (lap and service dogs ride for free).
+- Dogs are allowed on Seattle public transit: Metro buses, streetcars, and Water Taxi allow leashed dogs, though they must remain either on the floor or on an owner’s lap (lap and service dogs ride for free).
+Link light rail technically allows only service animals and small pets in carriers, though I’ve seen many well-behaved and leashed pet dogs on the train, with no issue.
 On Washington State Ferries, pets in carriers are allowed in interior passenger areas, all other leashed dogs must remain on the auto deck or exterior passenger areas.

 - All dogs are allowed on the sidewalks and alleys of Pike Place Market, but only trained service dogs are allowed in Market buildings and the main arcade.